Skip to content

 Tap to check the answer!

 Q1.
-He participated in the meeting as a representative.
+I participated in the festival ______ a guest.

 Answer: ni shite (にして)